Plumbland

-Plumbland is a village and civil parish in the Allerdale district in the county of Cumbria, England.
+Plumbland is a village and civil parish in the Cumberland district, in the ceremonail county of Cumbria, England.
 Situated towards the north west corner of the county, it is two miles from the outskirts of the Lake District National Park which is considered to be an Area of Outstanding Natural Beauty.
 The parish includes the hamlets of Threapland, Parsonby and Arkleby.
+In 2011 the parish had a population of 341.

 Governance

-Plumbland is part of the Workington constituency of the UK parliament.
-The current Member of Parliament is Mark Jenkinson, a member of the Conservative Party.
-2019 marks only the second time since the Second World War that a Conservative has been elected for Workington, the first being at the 1976 by-election.

-For Local Government purposes it is in the Aspatria Ward of Allerdale Borough Council and the Bothel and Wharrels Ward of Cumbria County Council.
+Plumbland was previously part of the Workington constituency of the UK Parliament but in the boundary changes of 2023 was moved to the new constituency of Penrith and Solway.
+In the General Election of 2024, Markus Campbell-Savours was returned as its first MP.

-The village also has its own Parish Council jointly with nearby Parsonby; Plumbland Parish Council Parish Council.
+The village also has its own Parish Council jointly with nearby Parsonby; Plumbland Parish Council.

-For the European Parliament residents in Plumbland voted to elect MEP's for the North West England constituency.